nikitavoloboev/data/health/nutrition/foods.md

 I try to cover my micro & macro nutrient needs by consuming nutritious food & [supplementing](supplements.md).
 I sometimes make little smoothies to start off my day.

-I nearly always keep nuts & fruits at hand as they make for great quick snacks.
+I nearly always keep nuts & fruits at hand as they make for healthy quick snacks.

 I use [Paprika app](https://www.paprikaapp.com/) to store recipes together with foods I can eat sorted into categories (with top first).
 Here is how it looks: